A pool day in the backyard with your friends and family can be fun and rejuvenating, especially on sweltering summer days.

 4. Use Energy Efficient Pool Pumps

-One of the best ways to reduce pool heating costs is by using energy-efficient devices.
+One of the best ways to reduce pool heating costs is using energy-efficient devices.
 You’ll need a proper filter system, pumps, and heaters.
-While purchasing these pool equipment, consider Energy Star Certification to ensure efficiency.
+When purchasing pool equipment, consider Energy Star Certification to ensure efficiency.
 In addition, make sure that the devices you buy are compatible with your pool’s size.

 Most homeowners opt for a variable-speed pool pump, allowing users to alter the speed.
 Besides, it delivers excellent energy efficiency compared to single-speed pumps.

-Single-speed pumps are highly affordable but run at high speed.
-This makes them quite noisy, and they consume a lot of energy.
+Single-speed pumps are highly affordable but run at a high speed, which makes them quite noisy and consumes a lot of energy.
 On the other hand, variable-speed pumps run at different levels and are more energy-efficient.

 5. Upgrade Your Filtration System